kobi-2/RASA-ChatBot/README.md

 There is another file (in /data/ directory) called **rules.yml**, which specifies rules to follow the conversation path no matter what the previous conversation was, such as, the assistant will say goodbye every time the user says goodbye.

 We have created a custom scenario in this chatbot and data for that.
-The details are in [this section](#customizing-training-data)
+The details are in [this section](#example-trained-on-custom-data).

 ## Chat